-The race is a lot harder than it looks on paper, even though there's "only" 13,000 feet of climbing.
-It is super techinical, and the rocks and roots make it difficult to make up time, even on downhills.
+The race is a lot harder than it looks on paper.
+Runners have reported between 13,000 and 15,500 feet of climbing.
+It is super technical, and the rocks and roots make it difficult to make up time, even on downhills.
 The elevation plus the heat are killers so be patient.
 The technical nature of the course will also put a pounding on your feet, so take care of them.
 Address small problems early before they become race killers.